Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Alberta Government has recently enacted changes to legislation that will help to protect our provincial water bodies from of the infestation of aquatic invasive species.
-Effective immediately, when highway signage indicates that a watercraft inspection station is open, it is mandatory that all carriers of water-based vessels must report to the onsite inspectors to have their boats, trailers and other water-related equipment checked for invasive species such as the zebra and quagga mussels.
-It’s the law.
+When highway signage indicates that a watercraft inspection station is open, it is mandatory that everyone transporting a watercraft must report to the onsite inspectors to have their boats, trailers and other water-related equipment checked for invasive species such as zebra and quagga mussels, and plants.
+For further information see Invasive species.

-Environment and Parks (AEP) will be operating numerous inspection stations across the province during the boating season.
-The majority of these stations will be found near border crossings at Commercial Vehicle Inspection stations alongside major highways.
+Environment and Parks (AEP) operates inspection stations across the province during the boating season.
+The majority of these stations are located along major highways near border crossings at Commercial Vehicle Inspection stations.

-- Large digital signs and highway road signage will indicate when the station is open.
-Boaters must stop for an inspection.
+Large highway road signage with flashing lights indicate when the station is open.

-The goal of a watercraft inspector is to effectively establish that a vessel is free of aquatic invasive species in a timely fashion.
-When arriving at a station, boat transporters are required by law to answer a few simple questions to help establish the risk factor of their water equipment and then will be welcomed to participate in the inspection process with the Watercraft Inspector.
+The goal of a watercraft inspection is to ensure that the watercraft is free of aquatic invasive species.
+When arriving at a station, boaters are required by law to answer a few simple questions to help establish the risk factor of their watercraft and any other equipment that has come into contact with water.
+They will then be welcomed to participate in the inspection process with the watercraft inspector.

 - When you pull up to one of our mandatory Watercraft Inspection Stations you will be greeted by a watercraft inspector.

-- Our inspectors will ask to inspect your watercraft and ask you a series of questions that are designed to help them assess the risk the watercraft may pose in regards to aquatic invasive species.
+- Our inspectors will begin by asking you a series of questions that are designed to help them assess the risk the watercraft may pose in regards to aquatic invasive species.

-- All information will be collected using digital tablets.
-The information collected is also designed to help us understand boater behaviour and movement – where the majority of boats are coming from and where they are going.
+- Information is collected using digital tablets and is designed to help us assess risk and understand boater behaviour and movement – where the majority of boats are coming from and where they are going.

-An inspection of your watercraft and trailer will be conducted.
-Watercraft Inspectors will be looking at all areas of the boat that could harbour invasive mussels, this includes but is not limited to:
+An inspection of your watercraft and trailer will be conducted and sometimes these inspections are supported by trained K-9 inspectors.
+Watercraft inspectors will be looking at all areas of the boat that could harbour invasive mussels, plants or standing water.
+This includes but is not limited to:

-You may be asked to remove ballast bags, demonstrate that internal holds are dry, and to engage bilge/ballast pumps if applicable.
+You will be asked to remove ballast bags, demonstrate that internal holds are dry, and to engage bilge/ballast pumps if applicable.

-Your help and cooperation with accessing these areas will be appreciated and will help to expedite your visit.
-If you have any questions during your inspection, please do not hesitate to ask your Watercraft Inspector.
+Your assistance with accessing these areas is required under the Fisheries (Alberta) Act and will help to expedite your visit.
+If you have any questions during your inspection, please do not hesitate to ask your watercraft inspector.

-If deemed low risk (e.g. has not been mussel infested areas) and your watercraft is clean of any debris, mud, plants, drained (plugs pulled and empty), and dry (no standing water), you should be on your way relatively quickly with a Proof of Inspection Form which details the results of your inspection.
+If your watercraft has not been in mussel infested areas and is clean of any debris (mud, sand, plants), drained (plugs pulled and bilge empty), and dry (no standing water), you should be on your way relatively quickly with a Proof of Inspection Form, which details the results of your inspection.